 Credit for courses within a student's major area of study may only be awarded for items completed less than five years since the original credit was awarded.
+For Nursing, this includes the following courses: accredited vocational or practical nursing, accredited registered nursing, accredited psychiatric technician, armed services nursing, certified nurse assistant, other courses the school determines are equivalent to courses in the program.
 Credit for courses outside a student's major area of study may only be awarded for items completed less than ten years since the original credit was awarded.
 Credit for Information Technology or Computer courses may only be awarded for items completed less than five years since the original credit was awarded.
 Transfer credit for science and math courses in Nursing or high end medical programs may only be awarded for items completed less than five years since the original credit was awarded.